solodev/cloud-documentation/src/tutorials/wordpress/launch-wordpress-website-in-aws/index.md

+Launching a WordPress Pro website on AWS combines the power of one of the world’s most popular website platforms with the flexibility and scalability of cloud hosting.
+AWS offers a reliable, secure environment that can handle everything from small blogs to high-traffic business sites.
+By deploying WordPress Pro on AWS, you gain greater control over your site’s infrastructure, faster load times, and the ability to scale as your audience grows.
+Whether you're a beginner or a developer, AWS provides the tools you need to build a robust and efficient WordPress Pro site.

 Ready to embark on the journey to your very own WordPress-powered website?
 In this guide, we’ll start by **creating a hosted zone** — staking your claim in the digital world.
 Then, we’ll move on to **launching WordPress**, **pointing your domain**, and finally, **accessing your WordPress instance** to bring your vision to life.
 Let’s dive in!

 ## Create a hosted zone